HITS-MCM/MD-IFP/README.md

 # MD-IFP: MD trajectory analysis using protein-ligand Interaction Fingerprints
-## A workflow for generation and analysis Protein-Ligand Interaction Fingerprints from MD tajectories
+## A workflow for generation and analysis Protein-Ligand Interaction Fingerprints from Molecular Dynamics tajectories

 __Authors:__